How to Map Siemens S7 Tags to OPC UA: A Production-Grade Implementation Guide

 Bad_NodeIdUnknown on subscription |

-DB recompiled, symbolic path shifted | Re-export TIA Portal symbol table, verify ns=3 reservation |
+DB recompiled, symbolic path shifted | Re-export TIA Portal symbol table; re-run tag resolution; verify ns=3 reservation |

-| Floating-point drift in OEE metrics | 32-bit REAL truncation during MQTT routing |
+| Floating-point drift in OEE metrics | 32-bit REAL truncation during routing |

-Enforce LREAL in PLC, apply server-side scaling, validate at ingestion |
+Declare LREAL in PLC, apply server-side scaling, validate at ingestion |

 | Timestamp skew across assets | Client converting DateTime to local epoch |

-Preserve UTC SourceTimestamp, disable gateway time normalization |
+Preserve UTC SourceTimestamp; disable gateway time normalization |

 Quality codes stuck at Good |